Tutorial | Create a Custom Products Catalog App with the CLI

 8. Back in the terminal, press Enter to select the default folder name (custom-products-catalog) for your app in your local file system.

-You now have a new app in the Dev Center, a new folder in your local file system, and a local Git repository for developing and testing your app.
+You now have a new app in the Custom Apps page, a new folder in your local file system, and a local Git repository for developing and testing your app.

 Step 2 | Set up the dashboard page